hashicorp/terraform/docs/destroying.md

 -->

-Here we can see clearly how `B` is updated after the creation of `A` and before the destruction of `A`.
-To introduce another term, the prior resource `A` is sometimes referred to as "deposed" before it is destroyed, to disambiguate it from the newly created `A`.
+Here we can see clearly how `B` is updated after the creation of `A` and before the destruction of the _deposed_ resource `A`.
+(The prior resource `A` is sometimes referred to as "deposed" before it is destroyed, to disambiguate it from the newly created `A`.)
+This ordering is important for resource that "register" other resources, and require updating before the dependent resource can be destroyed.

 The transformation used to create these graphs is also where we use the extra edges mentioned above connecting `B` to `A destroy`.
 The algorithm to change a